LUXIANZE/Reusable-Decision-Tree/README.md

 npm i
 ```

+- Then, refer to `.env.example` file to change PORT number to the PORT that you desired
-- When the installation is complete, do:
+- After that, do:

 ```
 npm run dev
 ```

-- If you would like to add more Decision Tress and test out different question sets.
-Do your modification in **mock_db.js**
+- To know more about how to use this API and sample data to work with, visit [this file](docs/endpoints.md)

 # Entities